Live from Wallace, Idaho, along the Trail of the Coeur d'Alenes

 Idaho is primed to carry the Great American Rail-Trail across its state, with the vast majority of the preferred route already existing.
 When complete, the trail will create a seamless connection from Mullan to Plummer and the Idaho-Washington border.

-The host trails that make up a majority of this route include two Rail-Trail Hall of Fame trails: the NorPac Trail and the Trail of the Coeur d’Alenes—the latter of which was part of a historic environmental mitigation and cleanup effort led by the Coeur d’Alene Tribe.
+The host trails that make up a majority of this route include the NorPac Trail and a Rail-Trail Hall of Fame inductee, the Trail of the Coeur d’Alenes, which was part of a historic environmental mitigation and cleanup effort led by the Coeur d’Alene Tribe.
 Known for their exceptional views of the rugged and beautiful Idaho landscape, the trails have helped to spur outdoor tourism and recreation across the Idaho Panhandle.

 From Rails to Trails Magazine’s Spring/Summer 2019 issue